 With such influence, it seems logical parents would jump at the opportunity to teach solid life lessons about good money management.
 However, this isn’t always the case.
 What keeps parents from opening up the lines of financial communication?
 How can they begin to teach those important lessons, such as how to save and invest?

-Many families grew up not talking about money, treating the subject as a very private affair, McKown explains.
-"I think that is a trait that a lot of our grandparents and parents have passed on.
-So, it's overcoming that, and learning to be comfortable talking about it.
-It is uncomfortable for many people to bring up money, because they were never taught how to talk about it themselves."
+Many families grew up not talking about money, treating the subject as a very private affair, following the behaviors of their grandparents and parents.
+It may be uncomfortable for many people to bring up money, because they were never taught how to talk about it themselves.

 Open and truthful conversations